 The Village of Howard Parks Department has included information on its Bird City Wisconsin page, including a web link to the “Create a Bird Friendly Habitat” webpage through the National Wildlife Federation.

-The Village of Howard held an Arbor Day/International Migratory Bird Day Celebration on April 29, 2016 at Lineville Intermediate School in Howard.
-There were well over 100 students, teachers, Village Officials, a State Representative that participated in the event.
-There was a presentation on proper tree planting and the benefits of trees, especially for wildlife by the Village of Howard Superintendent of Parks, Forestry, and Golf.
+The Village of Howard holds an Arbor Day/International Migratory Bird Day Celebration every April at a Park in Howard.
+Girl Scouts or Boy Scouts, their families, and Village Officials attend the event.
+There is a presentation on proper tree planting and the benefits of trees, especially for wildlife by the Village of Howard Superintendent of Parks, Forestry, and Golf.
+This year we planted several trees in multiple parks.